peterwilsoncc/collaborate/README.md

 Collaborate - A WordPress starter theme
 =======================================

+#A note about pull requests

+This theme is being developed by @BronsonQuick and @peterwilsoncc.

+We've decided to develop it publically, but will not be accepting pull requests at this time.

 #Goals
 - To pass both the WordPress.org theme guidelines and the ThemeForest guidelines
 - To be semantic html5